devs-of-abdullah/Smart-Libary-Management-System/README.md

  ** Overview **

 The Smart Library Management System (SLMS) is a backend API built with ASP.NET Core 8 and Entity Framework Core 8.
-It manages books, users, and borrowing operations for a university library workflow.
+It manages books, users, and borrowing operations for a library workflow.
 Includes JWT authentication, role-based access, soft deletes, and late-fee tracking.

  ** Features **